WarwickMasson/brainfuck-to-c/README.md

 # brainfuck to c

-This is simple brainfuck to c compiler, written in c.
+This is a very simple brainfuck to c compiler, written in c.